 How to use vintage lenses

 Focusing the subject is done clearly on the focus ring and you can adjust the aperture using the aperture ring.
-As a small tip I would recommend to also use the focus loupe function when focusing, thereby one zooms into the motive and just then a fine adjustment of the focus is possible.
+As a small tip, I would recommend also use the focus loupe function when focusing, thereby one zooms into the motive, and just then a fine adjustment of the focus is possible.
 Don’t forget the adapter for vintage lenses!
-In the case of a Sony a6000 and Minolta MD/MC lenses it would be an MD-NEX adapter.
+In the case of a Sony a6000 and Minolta MD/MC lenses, it would be an MD-NEX adapter.

 - Manual focusing and aperture adjustment